|Man knows so much and does so little. - Inventor Buckminster Fuller|

 Do not store in the bathroom, near the kitchen sink or in other damp places.
 Heat or moisture may cause the medicine to break down.

 Do not keep expired medicine or medicine no longer needed.
 Be sure that discarded medicine is out of the reach of children.

-Whether you want a prescription, non prescription (no prescription) or (over the counter) OTC medicine, you can be confident when you purchase medications and drugs at our on line, mail order drug store.
-Compare our prescription cost and price.
+Whether you want a prescription, non prescription (no prescription) or (over the counter) OTC drug, you can be confident when you purchase medications and drugs at our on line, mail order drug store.
+Compare our prescription price and cost.